Installation

 Note

-Previous installation methode with ryax-adm is deprecated: You can still find the documentation here
+Previous installation method with ryax-adm is deprecated: You can still find the documentation here

 If you have any questions, please join our Discord server.
 We will be happy to help!